tmortimer23/LabelVision/README.md

 1. LabelVision requires Python 3.6 or greater.
 This can be downloaded from the [Python downloads page here](https://www.python.org/downloads/).
 It is recommended that you install Python 3.9.0.

-2. After downloading the correct version of Python for your system, the executable should be run.
+2. After downloading the correct version of Python for your system, the download file.exe should be run.
 A window will appear that will ask if you would like to install Python to your machine.
 For simplicity, click install and keep the installation in the default directory.

 3. Following the installation, a window should appear saying "Setup Successful".
-To check if Python installed correctly, open your command window and type:
+To check if Python installed correctly, open your command window ("Command Prompt" for Windows; "Terminal" for Mac) and type:

 		python3 --version